tungs/amuse/README.md

 # amuse
-A Collection of Small Projects
+A collection of bite-sized projects to illustrate and inspire

+Licenses are particular to each project and are in each folder